 Businesses lose sales when systems aren’t running at full strength but this manager knew his capacity planning team had been doing their jobs very well.

 The team hadn’t experienced a capacity issue since 2006.
-That’s about the time the team was developed and when they began using Vityl Capacity Management, a combination that has helped Visa Europe save money and cure headaches.
+That’s about the time the team was developed and when they began using Vityl software for capacity management, which has helped Visa Europe save money and cure headaches.

 Visa Europe’s IT team is better than most.
 On average, more than one-third of companies are unable to resolve up to 75 percent of their application performance issues in less than 24 hours, according to a Forrester report.
 Most other IT organizations, faced with a performance issue in production, resort to a team of engineers to resolve the issue — adding a negative effect on IT efficiency.

 Cost avoidance and IT efficiency are two areas that have been a priority for Visa Europe since 2006.